JGCRI/ESMValTool/docs/setup_ESMValTool.md

   **Note**: Unlike above, once a Conda environment is activated, it *can* be deactivated via the normal `conda deactivate` command.
 This command is preferred over `source deactivate`.

 ## 2. Install Julia
-ESMValTool uses [Julia](https://julialang.org), which is not currently installed as a module on Cori, so we'll have to install it ourselves.
+Some ESMValTool diagnostics use [Julia](https://julialang.org), which is not currently installed as a module on pic, so we'll have to install it ourselves if we wish to run those diagnostics.
+If you plan on installing a version of ESMValTool that will not run Julia diagnostics, you can skip this section.

 1. To download the Julia installation package, navigate to the [Julia downloads page](https://julialang.org/downloads/).
 Cori runs SUSE Linux Enterprise Server 15, but the `Generic Linux Binaries for x86` installation package will work just fine.
 Right-click the link and select `copy link address` from the dropdown menu.
 ![julia download](imgs/julia-dl.png)